webplatform/docs-wpd/Infrastructure/architecture/Reports_to_review_status/index.md

 == How many emails has been sent ==

-We can visualize how many emails are being sent to our mail server.
+We have  [http://mailgraph.schweikert.ch/ ''Mailgraph''] installed on all ''mail'' VMs.
+With it, we can visualize how many emails are being sent to our mail server.
 It should display the number of refusals (e.g. somebody outside our network trying to use us) over time.

 From the browser, through [[#Read reports from a VM through private network]].